bernk4stel/bernk4stel/README.md

 # 💻 About:

 🔥 Strong .NET/C# Backend Developer
-⚡ Experienced in deploying full-stack applications, Angular for front-end & .NET for back-end
+⚡ Experienced in deploying full-stack applications using .NET/Angular.
 👨‍💻 Adept in various databases like PostgreSQL and MS SQL Server
 🌍 Based in Germany, München